z4gon/metroidvania-godot-game/README.md

 ### Wall Slide

 - Allow the Player to stick to walls and slide on them.
-- Also allow the Player to jump off of walls while sliding, and also gain back air jumps.
+- Also allow the Player to jump off of walls while sliding.

 ```py
 # wall slide